kcakar/StudyVue/README.md

      },
    },
    ```
+   - **Kebab case**: this-is-kebab-case

 ## Convention
    - files in src/assets
    - components in src/components
    - design in src/design
    - views in src/views
    - name views with dash. **header-bar-brand.vue**
+   - name variables with camelCase.
+If you pass props to a child, use kebab-case in the child.

 ## What you need
    - install vue cli.